Powerlearnproject/se-day1-assignment-kuriajames147/README.md

 - branching and merging: developers can create branches to work on new featuress or bug fixes independently. an example is gitlab

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+1. remote work challenge-remote work can cause communication gaps and isolation may develop. the strategy to solve this is ensuring overcommunication to ensure clarity
+2.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.